 What Phoenix History Detectives (PhDs) are

 I just love collecting old photos of Phoenix.
 If you know me, you know that it's something more than just collecting, it borders on an obsession.
-Like most middle-aged guys, I love adding to my collection, which at last count is something like about 10,000 images, all of which I give away all of the time on the internet, mostly through a Google+ page, and this blog.
+Like most middle-aged guys, I love adding to my collection, which at last count is something like about 10,000 images, all of which I give away all of the time on the internet.
 I don't have any originals, and I don't collect paper.
 I scan, optimize in Photoshop, and save the file with as accurate a file name as I can.
 A typical file name would be "Washington_1st_Ave_looking_west_1901.jpg.
 And I do that because I personally don't like photos labelled "back in the day" or with no location.
 I want to know as precisely as possible when and where.
 I want to step into the photos in my imagination.
 And my collection has given me a kind of "Google Street View" that travels in time.
 I'm not just collecting photos, I'm time-traveling back to old Phoenix.
 I'm walking around the old dusty streets of territorial Phoenix, I'm watching buildings under construction in the 1930s, I'm getting new tires for my '57 Chevy in the 1960s.
 I'm not writing a book, or looking to become rich on this stuff, I'm having fun.

 This is a LOT of fun, and a lot of work.
 Anyone who is working on their collection (of anything!) knows what I'm talking about.
 I can never get enough.
 And I love showing off the collection.
 And I've been showing off the collection for many years now.
 Because, well, collections are meant to be shown off.
 And on the internet I can not only show off the collection, I can share it.
 If you want something, you're welcome to it.
 Everything I post is public domain.
 Take it, share it, make a T-shirt from it, make a poster.
 Just keep these images alive, please.
 Yes, I'm doing this for the love of it, and the way that it enriches my life.
 Yep, I'm crazy.
 I've been doing this for years.